 Is SearchLock malware, a virus, spyware, or a browser hijacker?

-Is SearchLock malware, a virus, spyware, or a browser hijacker?
+Is SearchLock virus, a malware, spyware, or a browser hijacker?
 A couple of weeks ago we started noticing several blogs and sites listed in Google’s search results that were framing SearchLock as malware.

 Obviously concerned, we started an investigation.
 But before we dig in, let lay this one to rest: